 Proving your identity

-Proof of your identity is essential when dealing with Roads and Maritime Services for many of our products and services.
+You may be required to prove your identity when you are requesting a Transport for NSW product or service.
 While our requirements may seem strict, they’re necessary to protect your identity and privacy, and to ensure the accuracy and integrity of our records.

 What you need to provide

-To prove who you are to Roads and Maritime, you’ll need to provide:
+To prove who you are to Transport for NSW, you’ll need to provide:

 - Two documents – one from List 1 and one from List 2.